aspnetzero/documents/docs/en/Getting-Started-Angular.md

 ##### ASP.NET Zero Migrator Application

-ASP.NET Zero solution includes a **.Migrator** (like Acme.PhoneBookDemo.Migrator) project in the solution.
-You can run this tool for database migrations on development and production.
+ASP.NET Zero solution includes a **.Migrator** (like Acme.PhoneBookDemo.Migrator) project in the server side solution.
+You can run this tool for database migrations on development and production  (see [migrator docs](Migrator-Console-Application) for more information).

 ##### Entity Framework Migration Command